ROCm/TransferBench/docs/how to/use-transferbench.rst

    * - ``cmdline``
      - Allows transfers to run from the command line instead of a configuration file

+   * - ``dryrun``
+     - Lists the set of transfers to be executed as provided from the command line
+     - This is useful when using wildcards to ensure correctness

    * - ``healthcheck``
      - Simple health check (supported on AMD Instinct MI300 series only)

+   * - ``nic_rings``
+     - Measure performance of NICs set up in a ring across ranks

    * - ``p2p``
      - Peer-to-peer benchmark test